Kylehardy3118/Kylehardy3118.github.io/README.md

 ### NBA Data
 [Report](NBA_Data_Report.pdf)

-10-page report on how the style of gameplay in the NBA has changed or remained the same since 1998.
+10 page report on how the style of gameplay in the NBA has changed or remained the same since 1998.

 ![Distribution of 3-Point Attempts in the NBA by Team Per Season](NBA__Image.png) _Page 5 of Report_